DuPage Business Resources Related to COVID-19

 - If there is a confirmed or suspected COVID-19 case identified at your agency or business, please contact the DuPage County Health Department Communicable Disease and Epidemiology program at (630) 221-7553 (8:00AM – 4:30PM) or (630) 682-7400 after hours for consultation and next steps.

-- State of Illinois COVID-19 Information and Resources: Click here
+- State of Illinois COVID-19 information and resources, including current Executive Orders issue by Governor Pritzker: Click here

 - Illinois COVID-19 Hotline (800) 889-3931